-This D4054 User's Guide provides information on D4054 Clearinghouses and other facilities that can support the evaluation of candidate alternative jet fuels.
-The role of the D4054 Clearinghouses is not to qualify a candidate SATF but rather to provide centralized management and testing support for all phases of the D4054 process.
+This D4054 User's Guide provides information on D4054 Clearinghouse and other facilities that can support the evaluation of candidate alternative jet fuels.
+The D4054 Clearinghouse provides centralized management and testing support for all phases of the D4054 process.
 Also provided is an index of other facilities that have demonstrated the technical capabilities necessary to perform the aviation fuel property testing required by D4054, and have expressed an interest in performing those tests in the future.
 However, this guide does not necessarily include all capable facilities, and alternative fuel developers are urged to seek out other facilities if required.
-It is also important to note that specific test capabilities, rigs and test facilities of the aircraft and engine original equipment manufacturers (OEMs) are not included in this guide.
+It is also important to note that specific test capabilities, rigs and test facilities of the aircraft and engine original equipment manufacturers (OEMs) are not included in this guide (with one exception).
 However, the reader is advised that the OEMs are very engaged in testing of candidate alternative jet fuels and a significant amount of testing is typically performed at their facilities.
 The aircraft and engine OEMs should be contacted directly for information regarding the availability of their facilities for testing (contact information is provided in section 3 of this guide).
 Also, funding requirements to perform the D4054 tests are not addressed in this document, however contacts at each facility are provided to request additional information.

-As a final note, D4054 is a Standard Practice and has a certain amount of flexibility that is not typical of a Standard Specification.
-The data generated in satisfying the listed requirements of D4054 alone cannot guarantee qualification.
-Due to the fast pace of change in this dynamic new industry, new requirements may be identified that have not yet been incorporated into the Practice.
-Consequently, qualification may not be achieved until these supplemental requirements are satisfied.
-The tests recommended below reflect the current expectations based on recent industry experience in generating D4054 FFP data.
+As a final note, please be advised that ASTM International Standard Practice D4054 has a certain amount of flexibility that is not typical of a Standard Specification.
+The data generated in satisfying the listed requirements of D4054 alone cannot guarantee approval.
+Due to the fast pace of change in this dynamic new industry, new requirements may be identified that have not yet been incorporated into the standard.
+Consequently, approval may not be achieved until these supplemental requirements are satisfied.
+The tests recommended below reflect the current expectations based on recent industry experience in generating D4054 Fit for Purpose (FFP) data.

-2. ASTM D4054 OVERVIEW
+2. D4054 OVERVIEW

-ASTM D4054 was developed as a guide by the engine and airplane OEMs with ASTM International member support.
-It provides the producer of SATF with guidance on what is expected in the form of required testing and OEM involvement.
+ASTM D4054 was developed as a guide by the engine and airplane OEMs (original equipment manufacturers) with ASTM International member support.
+It provides the producer of an alternative fuel with guidance of what is expected in the form of required testing and OEM involvement.
 It also includes property targets that are based on OEM experience with the impact of fuel or additives on the design and performance of gas turbine engines.
-An overview of the ASTM D4054 evaluation and qualification process is shown in Figure 1.
-The fuel producer should engage the key organizations within international aviation jet fuel community that typically support the evaluation and gualification of new fuels.
+An overview of the ASTM D4054 evaluation and approval process is shown in Figure 1.
+The fuel producer should engage the key organizations within international aviation jet fuel community that typically support the evaluation and approval of new fuels.
 These include ASTM International, the Coordinating Research Council (CRC), and Commercial Aviation Alternative Fuels Initiative (CAAFI).
-A task force within ASTM's Synthetic Aviation Turbine Fuel Subcommittee should be formed to solicit stakeholder input regarding testing and preparation of an ASTM research report.
+A task force within ASTM's Emerging Fuel Subcommittee should be formed to solicit stakeholder input regarding testing and preparation of an ASTM research report.
 Typically, the OEMs will be a part of that task force.
-An ASTM research report is the document used to provide the technical substantiation for the qualification of the new fuel at ASTM.
-This research report will be reviewed by engine and airplane OEMs, airworthiness organizations, international fuel specification standards groups, and other stakeholders.
+An ASTM research report is the vehicle used to submit the data used for gaining final approval for the new fuel to the ASTM membership.
+This research report will be reviewed by engine and airplane OEMs, airworthiness organizations, and international fuel specification standards groups.
 Involvement in these organizations is critical because it gives the fuel producer access to the world's foremost authorities in jet fuel and access to the most current work being performed in the development of new fuels.
-The D4054 Clearinghouses can guide the fuel producer through all of the above steps.
+The D4054 Clearinghouse can guide the fuel producer through all of the above steps.

 Figure 1.
-Pictorial Overview of the Fuel and Additive Qualification Process
+Pictorial Overview of the Fuel and Additive Approval Process